sonjaq/watircats/README.md

 Some of the features:
 - Responsive Screenshots
 - Multiple sources for URLs, but most rely on /sitemap.xml for use
 - Multiple Browsing engines.
-Chrome, Firefox, FirefoxESR, and theoretical support for IE
+Chrome, Firefox, FirefoxESR, and support for IE
 - Proxy and custom binary path support for Firefox

 ## What is it?